Clicky

 • Price.
 Here’s the deal: hybrid mattresses are quite pricey when compared to regular foam or innerspring beds.
 If your budget is rather limited, you may settle for a simple model with fewer comfort layers.
 More luxurious options often have a padded Euro pillow-top for extra cushion and that chic touch.

 • Cooling.
 Generally, hybrid mattresses don’t tend to sleep hot thanks to the unobstructed air circulation between the coils.
 However, if you are a hot sleeper, you may want to avoid memory foam hybrids, as this material can trap heat (especially if you are heavier and would sink deep into the comfort layers).
 For an ultimate cooling effect during sleep, you may consider a latex hybrid or a combination of coils and gel-infused memory foam.
 Another option is charcoal infusion, which might also have a slight cooling effect.
 More advanced models may also use open-cell foam that tends to be rather breathable.
+“Cooling mattresses work by lowering heat retention along the surface.
+They also wick away moisture from your body and promote airflow,” said Logan Foley, an Editorial Director at Sleep Foundation.

 • Trial and return policy.
 Sometimes your body needs time to get used to the new bed.
 Just like that, some materials take time to adjust to your body and its curves.
 Depending on the model, it may take you up to 30 days to get used to your new mattress.
 That’s why a long sleep trial and a fuss-free return policy are a must.
 Most manufacturers allow for at least 100 days to test their product.
 But not all brands have a good return policy.
 Some arrange for the mattress pick-up for free, others need you to pay for return shipping.
 It may be a good idea to check this info before making a purchase, especially if you aren’t sure what kind of mattress would be perfect for you.